sabialhyv/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

-💡 Why Capital T?
+#### 💡Why Capital T?
 - Capital **T** is conventionally used to represent a total or final time — for example, the entire duration from launch to landing.
 -	Lowercase **t** usually represents time as a variable, like time at any given moment during the motion.

 So, in projectile motion:
 - 	t → any time during the motion (like “at 2 seconds”)
 -	  T → total time the object is in the air (from launch to landing)

 Example:
 - The vertical position: